mhgalinec/strongbody-v2/README.md

 - The app has a authentication system based on the user roles(USER,ADMIN) created with JWT

-- USER role is limited to reading while the ADMIN role has the full CRUD authentication.
+- USER role is limited to reading only while the ADMIN role has the full CRUD authentication.

 - New users or admins can be registered from within the application, although only the admin can add new user/admin as mentioned above.